-In order to give the community time to respond and upgrade we strongly urge you report all security issues to us.
-Send us a PM in Slack or email us at firstname.lastname@example.org with details and we will respond ASAP.
-Security issues always take precedence over bug fixes and feature work so we'll work with you to come up with a resolution and plan and document the issue on Github in the appropriate repo.
+In order to give the community time to respond and upgrade, we strongly urge you report all security issues to us.
+Send us a PM in Slack (opens new window) or email us at email@example.com with details, and we will respond ASAP.
+Security issues always take precedence over bug fixes and feature work; so, we'll work with you to come up with a resolution and plan and document the issue on Github in the appropriate repo.

 Issuing releases is typically very quick.
 Once an issue is resolved it is usually released immediately with the appropriate semantic version.

 Here are some things that you should be aware of when writing your app to make sure it is secure.

 Make sure to set up proper event channels so that only clients that are allowed to see them can see real-time updates